aimhigherweb/iec_website/content/what-we-do/corneal-tomography.md

 ---
 <div class="employee-heading">

-<p>The Pentacam AXL Wave is the latest addition to Innovative Eye Care’s arsenal of advanced imaging technology at the Hutt Street branch.
+<p>The Pentacam AXL Wave is the latest addition to Innovative Eye Care’s arsenal of advanced imaging technology at our Hutt Street branch.
 Its main functionality is as a tomographer.
 Tomography refers to the cross-sectional scanning of body tissues using non-invasive techniques.
 In relation to the cornea, tomography gives a much more complete view of the anterior ocular tissues than topography, which uses reflection to assess the front surface alone.</p>

 </div>